 Rifle and Handgun Cartridges

-It’s critical to select the correct cartridge for your rifle or handgun.
-Carefully compare the data stamp on the barrel of the firearm against the description on the ammunition box and the stamp on each cartridge.
+To select the correct cartridge for your rifle or handgun, carefully compare the barrel stamp on the firearm against the description on the ammunition box and the stamp on each cartridge.

 Bullets used in rifle and handgun cartridges come in various designs, sizes, and weights.
 The bullet usually is made of lead and may have a jacket made of copper, brass, or another metal.
 Bullets used for hunting game may have soft or hollow points designed to expand (mushroom) upon impact.
 Bullets used for target shooting usually have solid points that make smaller holes.